Ranked! The 15 best Premier League goals of the '90s

 12. Stan Collymore, Liverpool vs Newcastle (1996)

 Context is important to any goal, and few can top this one for unadulterated drama.
-Regarded by many – although not FFT (sorry) – as the greatest Premier League game of all time, the scores were locked at 3-3 when Collymore settled this breathless thriller in Liverpool’s favour in second-half stoppage time.
+Regarded by many – although not FFT (sorry) – as the greatest Premier League game of all time, the score was locked at 3-3 when Collymore settled this breathless thriller in Liverpool’s favour in second-half stoppage time.

 Some snappy, one-touch passing from the Reds released John Barnes between the lines, while Ian Rush and Steve McManaman raced forward to provide support.
 After a couple of one-twos with the former, Barnes – with the sound of expectation reverberating around Anfield and five defenders blocking his path to goal – had enough composure to pick out the unmarked Collymore on the far side of the box.
 The rest, as they say, is history.